Discover How People Use ArtCorgi in Awesome Ways

 One Commission, Multiple Uses

-Though this particular work of art was commissioned as a gift for his wife, Patrick can turn his commission into wall art (by having it framed) or a family holiday card (by printing it on a folded card).
+Though this particular work of art was commissioned as a gift for his wife, Nate can turn his commission into wall art (by having it framed) or a family holiday card (by printing it on a folded card).

 Simone had a life-sized portrait of herself printed on a body pillow